How did you acquire $55,000 in debt?

 How did it feel once you paid it all off?

 The best way to describe it is that I was humbled and changed by the experience.
 I felt proud that I stayed the course and earned debt freedom.
 There were many days when I was dead tired from working my regular job plus side hustles and I questioned whether my efforts were worth it.
 They were.
-I also gained a new lease on life as I had adopted the mentality of living a life full of less things and more precious moments.
+I also gained a new lease on life as I had adopted the mentality of living a life full of fewer things and more precious moments.
 Learning to be in complete control of my money and no longer letting my emotions dictate my spending was a powerful shift for me.

 What practical tips do you have for people looking to pay off their debt?

 People must really want to pay off debt in order to stand a chance at actually doing it.
 Knowing that they shouldn’t carry a heavy debt load isn’t enough.
 They should come up with their “why”; fundamental reasons that will motivate them to keep at it because it often takes years to achieve debt freedom.
 They also should be willing to consider all options that can help them to pay debt down faster and create a plan of attack that feels right for them.
 If they are a family in debt, all family members need to get with the program in order to achieve the desired results.
 Whether it’s working overtime or a side hustle, asking for a raise, downsizing from a larger living space or putting every expense on the chopping block, adopt a “take no prisoners” attitude.
 It’s about short term pain for long term gain.
-I also believe that people should plan and budget for moments of fun/entertainment because long term debt pay-off will inevitably cause debt fatigue.
+I also believe that people should plan and budget for moments of fun/entertainment because long-term debt pay-off will inevitably cause debt fatigue.
 Create a support system of trusted family members and friends to serve as a sounding board because there will be rough moments.
 If they are a spiritual person then lean on their faith.
 Finally, stay the course as they will be rewarded with a better overall quality of life once they can live it debt free.

 Note: This is part of a series called “Debt Success Stories” which features people who were able to pay off a significant amount of debt.
 If you have a Debt Success Story I would love to hear about it.
 Please visit the contact page to let me know the details.